Are Nicotine Pouches Biodegradable?

 Varies: some dissolve quickly, others linger |

 These timelines depend on sunlight, moisture, and temperature.
-But the key takeaway from Sweden’s case is clear: pouches never disappear completely.
+But the key takeaway from this is that pouches never disappear completely.
 As Håll Sverige Rent notes, “nothing disappears — everything remains”.

 ✅ Use the can lid: Most tins have a catch compartment for used pouches.